10% CUOPON CODE FOR SELECTED BRANDS: ANNIVERSARY10

 NO AI USED This Article has been written and edited by our team with no help of the AI

-The boshi is the continuation of the hamon, the pattern of the hardened edge, at the tip of the blade.
+The boshi is the continuation of the hamon, the pattern of the hardened edge, in the point area.
 Generally, the quality of the boshi reflects the skill of the swordsmith and the overall quality of the blade.
-It varies greatly and can help determine the blade’s swordsmith and swordmaking tradition or school.
+It can vary greatly, and a Japanese blade can be attributed to an individual swordsmith and swordmaking tradition based on the boshi.

 What Is Boshi and Why Is It Important?